CitizenJ/BlazorApp/README.md

    - Publisher.cs: As above, but for publishers.
    - BlazorContext.cs: A "database context", this class is the one that actually connects to the database, and is used by DataAccessLayer.cs to execute queries.
  - Pages
    - Books.razor: This is the webpage the user actually sees and interacts with.
-Most code in the page will call functions in the Dataservice.cs, which instanced with @inject.
+Most code in the page will call functions in the Dataservice.cs, which is instanced with @inject.

  DUDE, THERE'S MORE FILES THAN THAT IN THOSE FOLDERS.
 WHAT'S UP WITH THAT?